benbotto/test-repo/README.md

 main();
 ```

-We've added code to open and close the database, and a new `GET /users` route.
+We've added code to open and close the database connection, and a new `GET /users` route.
 Note that the MySQL host, user, database, and password all come from environment variables.
 Our [`k8s/templates/deployment.yaml`](https://raw.githubusercontent.com/benbotto/k8s-tutorial-api/1.3.0/k8s/templates/deployment.yaml) file needs to be updated to provide these variables to our `k8s-tutorial-api` container.

 ```
 apiVersion: apps/v1